“If I can put a finger on his robe,

 Blood in the Sheets

 At first I thought it was my time of month.

 I am so tired of blood in my sheets, but now I am too weak to even care.

-My little one was only 3 then, now she is a young woman, and she is probably finding her own blood in the sheets.
-It’s strange that I would think of my daughter in that way, but to me, it is always blood.
+My little one was only three then; now she is a young woman, and she is probably finding her own blood in the sheets.
+It’s strange to think of my daughter in that way, but to me it is always blood.

-That was where I first noticed the twinge of pain that I now know is my hemorrhage.
-That was the first night of thousands that string together to make up who I am, who I have become.
+I was selling my olives there when I first noticed the twinge of pain I now know is my hemorrhage.
+It was the first night of thousands strung together to make up who I am, who I have become.

-I was Gildie the olive girl.
+I was Gilda the olive girl.
 I sold olives in the market.
 I was beautiful.
-Everyone always remarked about the color of my eyes.
+People always remarked about the color of my eyes.
 They said my eyes matched my olives.

 I can’t remember the last time anyone even looked at my eyes.

 This blood—this hemorrhage—has robbed me.
 It’s as though a thief broke in and took everything.